-Camping just isn’t camping without the smell of food cooking on a campfire grill over open flame.
+Camping just isn’t camping without the smell of food cooking on a wood stove or over an open flame.
 Or how about stretching your cold, tired feet out toward a warm, toasty camping stove inside your tent?
-However, we all need to be extra careful when working with fire in the backcountry, especially in times of drought.
+However, we all need to be extra careful when working with fire in the backcountry, especially in late summer or times of drought.
 One small stray spark from a camping stove or campfire can be blown far enough away that we don’t notice that it has started a wildfire.
 And that little wildfire can quickly get out of our control and potentially burn thousands of acres, costing millions of dollars in resources and damages.
 Consequently, we need to bear in mind a few basic fire safety tips.

-The most important safety feature on your camping stove is a spark arrestor.
-Spark arrestors come in a number of designs, which work with varying degrees of success.
-We have designed our spark arrestor to be not only effective, but also easy to clean with a removable screen.
+We believe the best design for most purposes is the spark box/stack robber.
+A spark arrestor should be not only effective when preventing sparks from escaping, but should also be easy to clean, preferably with a removable screen.
 A clogged spark arrestor will cause the smoke from your camping stove to back up into your tent.
-Spark arrestors will also protect your tent roof from that same stray spark that may start a wildfire, thus preserving your expensive equipment.
-Our spark arrestor works well with Riley Stoves.
-Because Cylinder Stoves uses nesting stovepipe, to use our spark arrestor with Cylinder Stoves, the spark arrestor will need to be installed between the stove and the first piece of stovepipe.
-Another alternative is to place one piece of straight pipe in the stove, then insert the spark arrestor and then insert the nesting stove pipe in the spark arrestor.
+Our spark box arrestor works well with all of the stoves we sell, including Kni-Co, Riley and Cylinder Stoves.
+Because Cylinder Stove packages include nesting stovepipe, which gets larger as it goes up, the spark arrestor will need to be installed between the stove and the first piece of stovepipe.
+Another alternative is to place an extra piece of straight pipe in the stove, insert the spark arrestor, and then insert the nesting stove pipe in the top of the spark arrestor.